sen-h/VidOS/README.md

  `./build.sh` *video format*

-This will download buildroot, build a relocateable toolchain (sdk) and do some various setup functions as well as building the relevent kernal packages and a test image.
+This will download buildroot and do some various setup functions as well as building the relevent kernal packages and a test image.

 you can then run 'build_release.sh' to bundle all of the releases into one directory